Set MakeupSo now we've found the maximum and minimum length irons the golfer

 properly swing a set with that big a difference.
 I have factored in

-the distance vs. head weight curves from Cochran and Stobbs; it reflects
+the distance vs. head weight curves from Cochran and Stobbs;

 the fact that the lighter 3-iron will be swung faster.
 But those